 How Susan Found Her Purpose in Time for Retirement

-Check out this conversation I had with Susan (who was quoted above) about finding her purpose in preparation for retirement.
+Check out this conversation I had with Susan (who was quoted above) about finding her purpose in retirement, before she got there.

 Some key topics we covered in this conversation:

 - Wondering who you are and what your purpose is.